dluxemburg/reveal-run-in-terminal/readme.md

 So, the process goes:

 - Advance to slide (empty prompt)
-- Advance to command partial (prompt with command)
+- Advance to command fragment (prompt with command)
 - Advance to command execution (output incrementally added after command)
 - Advance to next silde